INN/docs/how-we-work/tools.md

 - **[JIRA](https://www.atlassian.com/software/jira):** For project management, planning sprints and iteration cycles, time tracking, and service desk features
 - **[Bee](http://www.neat.io/bee/):** Combines issues and tickets from JIRA, GitHub and others into a streamlined interface.
 Also offers time tracking and task prioritization.
 - **[Screenhero](https://screenhero.com/):** Remote pair programming software
+- **[Google Hangouts](https://plus.google.com/hangouts):** For [meetings](meetings.md) like our daily scrum and for public events like our monthly [book club meetings](/projects/book-club/) and [open office hours](/projects/office-hours/).
-- **[Google Hangouts](https://plus.google.com/hangouts):** For [meetings](meetings.md) and daily scrum; [Google Calendar](https://www.google.com/calendar/) for coordinating our schedules and creating recurring events with hangout invites associated with them.
+- **[Google Calendar](https://www.google.com/calendar/):** for coordinating our schedules and creating recurring events with hangout invites associated with them.
 We have a shared calendar (INN - Technology) that we're all able to add events to and we use this for things like recurring events, team meetings and deadlines for conference submissions, travel, vacations, etc.
 - **[Dropbox](http://dropbox.com)** for file sharing
 - **[1password](https://agilebits.com/onepassword)** for password management (synced to everyone's computers/devices using dropbox)

-We maintain [a large list of tools and services](http://nerds.investigativenewsnetwork.org/discounts/) (including many of the above) that offer discounts to nonprofits on our team blog.
+We also maintain [a large list of tools and services](http://nerds.investigativenewsnetwork.org/discounts/) (including many of the above) that offer discounts to nonprofits on our team blog.